Local Portland Movers’ Tips for Moving with a Motorcycle

 Ideally, you’ll want to have four total tie-down points, two at the front and two at the rear.
-This will help resist front to back and side to side motion.
+This will help resist front-to-back and side-to-side motion.
 The straps should be at 45-degree angles from the bike to the anchor point.
-As far as anchor points on the bike, look for possible mounting places on these locations:
+As far as anchor points on the bike, look for possible mounting places in these locations:

 Another good choice is to use the inside of the handlebar or bar mount.
 The front tie-downs should be the most secure since they are the ones bearing the bulk of the weight.

 By following these tips for moving your motorcycle, you can make sure it gets to its destination safely.